AnthenaSu/Refactoring-a-Large-Scale-Java-Codebase-with-SOLID-Principles-and-Design-Patterns/Blog.md

 [Answer]
 The Strategy Pattern addresses this issue of repetition by encapsulating algorithms (movement behaviours) into separate, interchangeable classes.
 Inside src/main/java/dungeonmania/entities/enemies, each enemy has its own movement and their logics are hard-coded, making the program harder to maintain or extend.
-Therefore, we can use strategy patterns to do "move" in a lot of different ways and extract all of these algorithms into separate classes.
+Therefore, I can use strategy patterns to do "move" in a lot of different ways and extract all of these algorithms into separate classes.

 > iii.
 Using your chosen Design Pattern, refactor the code to remove the repetition.